fractalsproject/ipmicap/README.md

 * PASSWORD = the password credentials to the IPMI interface
 * LISTEN_PORT = any available port from which to listen to API requests

+Make sure to provide the following flags when you run the BigANN compevaluation run script (run.py):  "--t3 --power-capture <IP>:<PORT>:10" where IP and PORT are associated with your IPMICAP server instance.

 ### Supermicro Chassis

 To monitor the power consumption for a Supermicro chassis/motherboard run the following: